Assessment Explanation 2020

 - August 7, 2020 – Notices mailed by the Will County Supervisor of Assessments

 - August 12, 2020 – Date of Notice

 - August 12, 2020 – Assessments published in Herald News (815.526.4439)

 - September 14, 2020 – Deadline to appeal

 This is notifying you of the new figures that will be used to calculate your tax bill in April 2021.
 Click here for more info.

-Every assessment was reviewed for the 2019 Quadrennial Reassessment.
-Most properties in Plainfield Township increased between 6% and 13%.
-In addition to the reassessment by the Township Assessor, the Will County Supervisor of Assessments issued a 2019 multiplier of 1.0100 to residential properties.
-The Quadrennial Reassessment and the multiplier issued by the county were based on the Department of Revenue’s Sales Ratio Study.
-The study compared three years of sales (2016, 2017, and 2018) to assessments, with the goal of bringing the assessment level to 33 1/3%.
+In addition to the reassessments completed by the Township Assessor, the Will County Supervisor of Assessments issued a 2020 multiplier of 1.0495 to residential properties in Plainfield Township.
+The multiplier issued by the county was based on the Department of Revenue’s Sales Ratio Study.
+The study compared three years of sales (2017, 2018, and 2019) to assessments, with the goal of bringing the assessment level to 33 1/3%.

 How do I know if I’m being fairly assessed?

 Compare your assessment to similar properties in your neighborhood.
 Homes that are similar in style, size, age, location, and amenities, should have like assessments.
 Additionally, research recent sales in your neighborhood.
 Typically, comparable homes sell for similar amounts.
 Your assessment should reflect the market of your neighborhood.
 The “Property and Assessment Search” on this website can aid you with these tasks or we’d be happy to discuss the situation with you over the phone or by email.